ethanaward/pianobar-skill/README.md

 #### Install pianobar package

 ##### New mycroft images
-If you are using the new [mark 1](https://drive.google.com/file/d/0Bzao3lLsdthPZTdRU3NCNTNVME0/view) and [picroft](https://drive.google.com/file/d/0Bzao3lLsdthPZUNneUg5djhtTGM/view) images, as of 10/19/2017, you should be able to just do a skill installation and msm would automatically install pianobar using polkit.
+Mycroft core version 0.9.10 and up does not require you to install pianobar manually.

 ##### Old mycroft images and ubunutu